Receive updates via email. Enter your email address:

 2. Experiment a little at a time with new ingredients

-Once you have stepped up with common toppings and condiments, move along a little and try adding some sun-dried tomatoes, mozzarella cheese, cooked cabbage, pickled relish, grilled vegetables like sliced eggplant and bell pepper.
+Once you have stepped up with common toppings and condiments, move along a little and try adding some sun-dried tomatoes, mozzarella cheese, cooked cabbage, onion relish, grilled vegetables like sliced eggplant and bell pepper.

 Or introduce some ethnic flavors by adding blue cheese, using bolognaise or pasta sauce, or you can add curry powder, wasabi, soy sauce or teriyaki sauce to season the patties.